 Wusthof handles are designed for comfort and safety.
-Most of their knife lines feature a sharp curve at the butt end to prevent the knife from slipping out of your hand and a thick bolster between the handle and the blade to prevent your hand from slipping onto the blade.
+Most of their knife lines feature a sharp curve at the butt end to prevent the knife from slipping out of your hand.
+They also feature a thick bolster to prevent your hand from slipping onto the blade.

 Global knives have an incredibly unique and modern design.
 Unlike most knives on the market, Global makes their handles out of stainless steel presents the appearance that their knives are one piece of material (they are 2 pieces welded together, more on this in a minute).

-Small dimples improve the grip and provide a very distinct look that Global has become known for.
-Without seeing them in person, it might look like these dimples are filled with plastic or rubber, but if you look closely you’ll realize that they’re just tiny pits painted black.
+Small dimples improve the grip and provide a very distinct look that has become Global’s signature design feature.
+Without seeing them in person, it might look like these dimples are filled with plastic or rubber, but if you look closely, you’ll realize that they’re just tiny pits painted black.

 Although their bolster and tang-less design reduces their overall weight and makes Global knives easy to maneuver, it also makes them less balanced and slightly less safe.

-The European tradition of knife making has always utilized full-tang construction, meaning that the blade steel extends throughout the length of the handle, and is then encased in a wood or plastic handle.
+The European tradition of knife making has always utilized full-tang construction, meaning that the steel extends throughout the length of the knife and, at the handle, it’s encased in a wood or plastic.

-The purpose of this is added stability and balance, however, it increases the weight significantly.
+The purpose of the full tang is added stability and balance; however, it increases the weight significantly.
 This is why, on average, Wusthof knives are heavier than Global.